Explore Jobs

 2. What is the average workers’ compensation payout?

 The average workers’ compensation payout is $22,535.
-That’s 45% less than the average claim, showing how workers are typically paid less than they believe they’re owed.
-On average, workers only receive two-thirds of their weekly wages during their injury period.
+This represents a 45% reduction from the average claim, illustrating that workers often receive less than expected.
+Typically, workers receive about two-thirds of their wages during their recovery period.

 3. What are the most common workers comp injuries?